 - 2.Enable the Detect application vulnerabilities capability and save the changes:

-When scanning an image using a container registry, Kubernetes integration, or through the Docker scan command, the scan also uses the
+When you are scanning an image using a container registry or Kubernetes integration, the scan also uses the

-If you wish to opt out of application vulnerability scanning, you can do so by specifying the
+If you wish to opt out of application vulnerability scanning, you can specify the

---nested-jar-depth=0to opt out of any scans they feel are unnecessary.
+--nested-jar-depth=0to opt out of any scans you feel are unnecessary.